metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_destination_v1alpha1_manifest.md

 - `access_modes` (List of String) accessModes specifies the access modes for the destination volume.
 - `capacity` (String) capacity is the size of the destination volume to create.
-- `copy_method` (String) copyMethod describes how a point-in-time (PiT) image of the destinationvolume should be created.
+- `copy_method` (String) copyMethod describes how a point-in-time (PiT) image of the destination volume should be created.
 - `custom_ca` (Attributes) customCA is a custom CA that will be used to verify the remote (see [below for nested schema](#nestedatt--spec--rclone--custom_ca))
-- `destination_pvc` (String) destinationPVC is a PVC to use as the transfer destination instead ofautomatically provisioning one.
-Either this field or both capacity andaccessModes must be specified.
+- `destination_pvc` (String) destinationPVC is a PVC to use as the transfer destination instead of automatically provisioning one.
+Either this field or both capacity and accessModes must be specified.
 - `mover_affinity` (Attributes) MoverAffinity allows specifying the PodAffinity that will be used by the data mover (see [below for nested schema](#nestedatt--spec--rclone--mover_affinity))
-- `mover_pod_labels` (Map of String) Labels that should be added to data mover podsThese will be in addition to any labels that VolSync may add
+- `mover_pod_labels` (Map of String) Labels that should be added to data mover pods These will be in addition to any labels that VolSync may add
-- `mover_resources` (Attributes) Resources represents compute resources required by the data mover container.Immutable.More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/This should only be used by advanced users as this can result in a moverpod being unschedulable or crashing due to limited resources. (see [below for nested schema](#nestedatt--spec--rclone--mover_resources))
+- `mover_resources` (Attributes) Resources represents compute resources required by the data mover container.
+Immutable.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/ This should only be used by advanced users as this can result in a mover pod being unschedulable or crashing due to limited resources. (see [below for nested schema](#nestedatt--spec--rclone--mover_resources))
-- `mover_security_context` (Attributes) MoverSecurityContext allows specifying the PodSecurityContext that willbe used by the data mover (see [below for nested schema](#nestedatt--spec--rclone--mover_security_context))
+- `mover_security_context` (Attributes) MoverSecurityContext allows specifying the PodSecurityContext that will be used by the data mover (see [below for nested schema](#nestedatt--spec--rclone--mover_security_context))
-- `mover_service_account` (String) MoverServiceAccount allows specifying the name of the service accountthat will be used by the data mover.
-This should only be used by advancedusers who want to override the service account normally used by the mover.The service account needs to exist in the same namespace as this CR.
+- `mover_service_account` (String) MoverServiceAccount allows specifying the name of the service account that will be used by the data mover.
+This should only be used by advanced users who want to override the service account normally used by the mover.
+The service account needs to exist in the same namespace as this CR.
 - `rclone_config` (String) RcloneConfig is the rclone secret name
 - `rclone_config_section` (String) RcloneConfigSection is the section in rclone_config file to use for the current job.
 - `rclone_dest_path` (String) RcloneDestPath is the remote path to sync to.
-- `storage_class_name` (String) storageClassName can be used to specify the StorageClass of thedestination volume.
+- `storage_class_name` (String) storageClassName can be used to specify the StorageClass of the destination volume.
 If not set, the default StorageClass will be used.
-- `volume_snapshot_class_name` (String) volumeSnapshotClassName can be used to specify the VSC to be used ifcopyMethod is Snapshot.
+- `volume_snapshot_class_name` (String) volumeSnapshotClassName can be used to specify the VSC to be used if copyMethod is Snapshot.
 If not set, the default VSC is used.

 <a id="nestedatt--spec--rclone--custom_ca"></a>
 ### Nested Schema for `spec.rclone.custom_ca`

 Optional:

-- `config_map_name` (String) The name of a ConfigMap that contains the custom CA certificateIf ConfigMapName is used then SecretName should not be set
+- `config_map_name` (String) The name of a ConfigMap that contains the custom CA certificate If ConfigMapName is used then SecretName should not be set
 - `key` (String) The key within the Secret or ConfigMap containing the CA certificate
-- `secret_name` (String) The name of a Secret that contains the custom CA certificateIf SecretName is used then ConfigMapName should not be set
+- `secret_name` (String) The name of a Secret that contains the custom CA certificate If SecretName is used then ConfigMapName should not be set

 <a id="nestedatt--spec--rclone--mover_affinity"></a>